 Productivity and capacity of the virtual agent was determined according to the client’s requirements and included 200-500 thousand calls per day.
 But if a million calls were needed, there would be a million.

 Neuro.net virtual agents make thousands of calls simultaneously.
 If a customer is not available, the next number is dialed from the queue.
 Approximately 30% percent of customers answer those calls at the first attempt.

 By the way, recently the Neuro.net virtual agent was tested by another, also a large telecom company (which name we can’t mention as well).
-That use case included more than 5000 variables: details of plan options, customer behavior patterns, etc. During the tests, AI-powered virtual agents not even once repeated the same dialogue, and conversion rates were comparable to the results of a contact center, with human employees.
+That use case included more than 5000 variables: details of plan options, customer behavior patterns, etc. During the tests, AI-powered virtual agent not even once repeated the same dialogue, and conversion rates were comparable to the results of a physical contact center, with human employees.